nttlevine/nttlevine.github.io/recent_artwork/index.md

 I hosted Paint Nights for the Purdue Graduate Student Government from February 2019 through November 2021.
 This event was routinely fully booked with a long waitlist as it had been incredibly popular.
 During COVID-19 we switched to an online format for a few of our events with positive feedback from participants.

+I also do [poetry](haiku)!
+I do not currently sell any of my art work nor do I take commission.

 ### Taking Off My Eyeballs
 ![glasses](glasses.png)